FilippoRomeo/imaging/README.md

 If it doesn't start, please refresh the page.
 The server is on a free tier and is not always running.

 API used are freeGeoIP.app and Tweepy python library for accessing the Twitter API.

+There might be a problem in running the application due being on heroku, free service that limit the requests.
+In cas it occours refresh the page.